Essay guidelines

 - Then, present the information you discovered during your research.
 This will substantiate your point and back up your claim.

-- Finally, make a closing argument that summarizes the claim’s meaning in relation to your thesis statement.
+- Finally, make a closing argument that summarizes the claim in relation to your thesis statement.

-- First and foremost, reaffirm your thesis statement.
+- Reaffirm your thesis statement.
 This will attract the reader’s attention back to the key point while further enhancing your argument.

 - After that, summarize the supporting points from the body paragraphs.